 At the initiation of IRP activities at site SS-033, lead was the primary contaminant of concern due to the site's past use as a small caliber firearms practice range.
 The sources of lead contamination from ammunition are the projectile itself and the primer (NBS 1977).
 Up-range lead contamination results from airborne lead projectile fragments due to mechanical effects in the weapon barrel and erosive effects from the propellant gases.
 It also results from the primer compound, generally a composition containing lead styphnate, which produces lead-containing decomposition products.
-Down-range lead contamination results from lead projectiles and projectile fragments caused by downrange impacts.
+Down-range lead contamination results from lead projectiles and projectile fragments caused by down-range impacts.

 Lead contaminated soil in the backstop embankment was removed during the 1993 IRA; lead above 400 mg/kg (TBC based on USEPA guidance) was not detected in that area following the IRA (URS 2000).
-Lead at concentrations above 400 mg/kg occurred in five separate areas of the site (Figure 2-4).
+Subsequent investigations undertaken over a greater area of the site during the 1994 SI field investigation (URS 2000) and the 1996/1997 delineation (OHM 1999) revealed lead at concentrations above 400 mg/kg occurring in five separate areas (Figure 4).

 Lead contaminated soil between the former firing line and target line (Area 1) and in two areas north of the firing line (Areas 2 and 3) was excavated and removed in 1997.
-The removal of lead contaminated soil from these areas was confirmed by postexcavation sampling from the bottoms and sides of the excavations.
+The removal of lead contaminated soil from these areas was confirmed by post-excavation sampling from the bottoms and sides of the excavations.
 Excavation continued until the confirmatory sampling showed that all lead contaminated soil had been removed.